 - In large systems with large piping, blend refrigerants (which all R-22 replacements are) can create startup challenges due to off-cycle refrigerant migration & condensation

-- Problem can be solved with the addition of pump-down circuity and/or discharge line check valves
+- The problem can be solved with the addition of pump-down circuity and/or discharge line check valves

 - Faulty electrical breakers